jarvist/migovecsurveydata/reports/HollowMountainII-2007to2012/2011/2011-Master.md

 We've a lot to do on the way back to camp, but there's no thinking involved so we just quietly get on with it.
 The bolting kit, pushing rope and photo kit all need to be returned, and we intend to derig the whole of Serpentine.
 To this end we have taken one of the massive tackle sacks (used to transport the sleeping bags down) from camp.
 Back at Longwater we already have two filled normal tackle bags, and start feeding rope into the monster.

-It is a struggle up "Will it Rain".
+It is a struggle up "It Will Rain".
 I wonder about its height, and whether it was miss-surveyed due to the Laser rangefinder catching the wall.
 Certainly it seems to have a hell of a lot of rope for a '35 m' pitch.

 Massive bag stuffed with rope, I can barely prussic.
 Jim has led on out with the two normal sacks.
 Amazingly, he's waiting for me at the top of the pitch!
 Together we move the tackle bags along Serpentine.
 It is tough work, taking both of our strengths to wrestle the monster through some bits.